darkowlzz/operator-toolkit/README.md

 - `controller/composite` package contains interface and types to implement the composite controller pattern.
-- `controller/external-object-sync` package contains interface and types to implement the external object sync pattern.
+- `controller/sync` package contains interface and types to implement sync controller pattern.
+- `controller/external-object-sync` package uses the sync pattern as the base and adds a garbage collector for collecting the orphan objects in external system.

 #### operator